hsoamDeakin/AQUASENTINEL/README.md

 ## To run AQUASENTINEL:

-**A .env file is required to connect to the database and enable the app to run.**
+**A .env file is required to connect to the database and enable the app to run.
+Paste the file into the project folder.**

 ### .env
 ```